sharpchen/sharpchen.github.io/docs/document/PowerShell/docs/Type System/Extended Type System.md

 There's two approaches that PowerShell did for implementing the ETS.

-- Intrinsic members for all objects.
+- Intrinsic members for all objects, and intrinsic member for specific type of objects.
 - Dynamic manipulation to members of an object.
 - Potentially wrap an object as `PSObject`.